suzhengpeng/Sort/README.md

 - Selection
 - Insertion

-# Run a demo
+# Run a Simple Demo

-Copy the ./src folder to ./demo, then use "g++ main.cc -o output" to run comple it and "./output" to run it.
+Copy the files in ./src to ./demo, then use "g++ main.cc -o output" to run comple it and "./output" to run it.